 The goal of this scholarship is to provide an opportunity for young people, ages 12-18, to experience the outdoors in ways that could change their lives.
 The scholarship supports opportunities that open minds, build self-confidence, and develop understanding, appreciation, and further stewardship of the natural world.

-Up to $800 is awarded annually to two young people, ages 12-18 who best demonstrate their desire and need to pursue experiences that encourage their connections with the natural world.
-Scholarships will be awarded for experiences that emphasize nature exploration, environmental science, wilderness adventures, and leadership in the outdoors.
-These experiences can camps, trips, and travel.
+Up to $800 is awarded annually to the two applicants who best demonstrate their desire and need to pursue experiences that encourage their connections with the natural world.
+Scholarships are awarded for experiences that emphasize nature exploration, environmental science, wilderness adventures, and leadership in the outdoors.
+These experiences can be camps, trips, and travel.

-Camp Examples and Programs:
+Camp Examples and Programs